Wheatland, Wyoming: Highways

+Transit

+Intercity bus service to the city is provided by Express Arrow.

 Air Transport

 Wheatland is served by Phifer Airfield just east of town on State Route 316 (Gilchrist St./Antelope Gap Rd.).
 However, the field has no direct commercial service, residents can choose between Western Nebraska Regional Airport, Casper–Natrona County International Airport, and Cheyenne Regional Airport.

 Railroads

 Wheatland is the home of the historical Wheatland station, then operated by Union Pacific, Denver and Gulf Railway.
 The station is not open today for revenue service, though the tracks through Wheatland are currently owned and used by Berkshire Hathaway's BNSF Railway after a series of acquisitions which gave BNSF the Wheatland assets formerly operated by Union Pacific, Denver and Gulf.
 BNSF currently has small offices located in Wheatland.

 Arts and culture

 Wheatland hosts the annual Platte County Fair & Rodeo, usually held the second full week of August, at the fairgrounds on the east edge of town at Front Street and Antelope Gap Road.

-The horse Steamboat, the model for the bucking horse and rider motif on the Wyoming license, was stabled near Wheatland in a barn owned and maintained as a historical structure by Mike and Linda Holst.
+The horse Steamboat, the model for the bucking horse and rider motif on the Wyoming license plate, was stabled near Wheatland in a barn owned and maintained as a historical structure by Mike and Linda Holst.
 Steamboat is also the logo for the University of Wyoming.